Police (Detention and Bail) Act 2011

 Government Spending

-The bill is not expected to have a significant impact on government spending as it clarifies existing legislation rather than introducing new programs or initiatives.
-No figures are provided in the available text.
+The bill is not expected to significantly impact government spending.
+The changes are procedural, clarifying existing legislation rather than introducing new programs or expenditures.

 Groups Affected